vanallenlab/moalmanac-db/docs/referenced-schema-draft-about.md

 ```
 [Return to Table of Contents](#table-of-contents)
 ## [statements.json](../referenced/statementsjson)
 [Statements](https://va-ga4gh.readthedocs.io/en/1.0.0-ballot.2024-11/core-information-model/entities/information-entities/statement.html) are a core Information Entity within va-spec.
-Each statement contains one [proposition](#propositionsjson) and provides additional information around the proposition; such as a citation for it, direction of the proposition (supports or disputes), and the evidence associated with the proposition.
+Each statement contains one [proposition](#propositionsjson) and provides additional information around the proposition such as a citation for it, direction of the proposition (supports or disputes), and the evidence associated with the proposition.

 Each record is a dictionary with the following fields:
 - `id` (int): an integer id for the record.